SakshiDeshmukh2110/hero-cycles-pricing-engine/Thinking.md

 **Edge Case 1 — Price on exact boundary date:**
 If a price changes on Dec 1, and the salesperson enters Dec 1 as the date — which price applies?
 The old one or the new one?
 This needs a clear rule.
+My rule: the new price applies from valid_from date onwards — so Dec 1 gets the new price.

 **Edge Case 2 — Missing price for a date:**
-If a part was added in March 2016 but someone queries January 2016 — there is no valid price.
-The system should handle this gracefully, not crash.
+If a part was added in March 2016 but someone queries January 2016 — there is no valid price for that date.
+The system should handle this gracefully with a clear warning message, not crash silently.

 **Edge Case 3 — Part discontinued:**
 A part may have been removed from the catalogue after a certain date.
-The system should indicate this rather than showing wrong or zero pricing.
+The system should clearly indicate this rather than showing wrong or zero pricing to the salesperson.

+**Edge Case 4 — Future date query:**
+If a salesperson accidentally enters a future date like 2030, no price entry exists that far ahead.
+The system should show a clear message:
+"Price not available for this date" rather than returning a wrong value or crashing.

+**Edge Case 5 — No parts selected:**
+If a salesperson clicks Calculate without selecting any parts, the system should not crash or show ₹0 silently.
+It should show a clear message: "Please select at least one part to calculate price."

 ### 3. My Plan